Tutor Handbook

 Hiring:

 The Learning Center recruits qualified tutors at the end of each semester for work the following semester, or before the current semester begins.
-All tutors are required to be available to work a minimum of six to eight hours per week through a combination of individual and group tutoring (including Tiger Tutors).
-How much a tutor will work is based on student demand and tutor availability.
+All tutors are required to be available to work a minimum of six to eight hours per week.

 For most of our new tutors, working for the Learning Center may include: